-Back in May we wrote about a study that found a link between insomnia and diabetes.
+Back in May I wrote about a study that found a link between insomnia and diabetes.
 A new study has now reached a similar conclusion.

 The new study found that those who get less than six hours of sleep per night are at an increased risk of a condition called impaired fasting glycaemia (IFG) – a pre-diabetes state.
 This condition also increases the risk of heart disease and stroke.